 In addition to these individual shapes, you can also think about ways to combine shapes on a slide to add greater effect or more specificity.
 For example, combining a donut and an arrow is a way to guide the audience through your process.

-Presentation Resolutions Checklist
+Presentation Techniques Checklist

 Make slide headlines work harder